track-asia/trackasia-flutter-gl/README.md

-# Flutter Maplibre GL
+# Flutter trackasia GL
 [![Flutter CI](https://github.com/track-asia-vn/trackasia-flutter-gl/actions/workflows/flutter_ci.yml/badge.svg)](https://github.com/track-asia-vn/trackasia-flutter-gl/actions/workflows/flutter_ci.yml)
 [![Generate docs](https://github.com/track-asia-vn/trackasia-flutter-gl/actions/workflows/generate_docs.yml/badge.svg)](https://github.com/track-asia-vn/trackasia-flutter-gl/actions/workflows/generate_docs.yml)

-> ``⚠️`` Current notice: the repository has been transferred to the @maplibre organization.
+> ``⚠️`` Current notice: the repository has been transferred to the @trackasia organization.
 You shouldn't see any negative effects, as GitHub automatically redirects references from the old URL to the new URL.
 Please see [#221](https://github.com/track-asia-vn/trackasia-flutter-gl/issues/221) for more information.

 This Flutter plugin allows to show **embedded interactive and customizable vector maps** as a Flutter widget.

-For the Android and iOS integration, we use [maplibre-gl-native](https://github.com/track-asia-vn/maplibre-gl-native).
-For web, we rely on [maplibre-gl-js](https://github.com/track-asia-vn/maplibre-gl-js).
+For the Android and iOS integration, we use [trackasia-gl-native](https://github.com/track-asia-vn/trackasia-gl-native).
+For web, we rely on [trackasia-gl-js](https://github.com/track-asia-vn/trackasia-gl-js).
 This project only supports a subset of the API exposed by these libraries.

-This project is a fork of [https://github.com/tobrun/flutter-mapbox-gl](https://github.com/tobrun/flutter-mapbox-gl), replacing its usage of Mapbox GL libraries with the open source [Maplibre GL](https://github.com/maplibre) libraries.
+This project is a fork of [https://github.com/tobrun/flutter-mapbox-gl](https://github.com/tobrun/flutter-mapbox-gl), replacing its usage of Mapbox GL libraries with the open source [trackasia GL](https://github.com/trackasia) libraries.

 **Please note that this project is community driven and is not affiliated with the company Mapbox.** <br>
 It does use some of their amazing open source libraries/tools, though.
 Thank you, Mapbox, for all the open-source work you do!